 The output is alphabetical by symbol, but as with the Results window in the previous tutorial, you can click on any column header to sort by that column.

 Click on the Drop column to see the stocks that are down the most in this period:

-(your results will be different from mine unless you explicitly change the scan EndDate to 6/19/20)
+(your results will be different from these unless you explicitly change the Settings EndDate to 6/19/20)

 Now double-click on the first row to open a chart for that stock with that date as its right-most bar:

-To see other things that can be done with scan output, open the Scan menu either form the menu bar (when the scan is the active window) or by right-clicking within the scan window:
+To see other things that can be done with scan output, open the Scan Menu either from the menu bar (when the scan is the active window) or by right-clicking within the scan window:

 The entire contents of the scan can be either copied to the clipboard (from which it will paste into Excel with columns preserved) or saved as a CSV file.